datadevx/FSND/projects/capstone/thecrew_full_stack/thecrew-app-backend-api-python/README.md

 The TheCrew API uses JSON Web Token (JWT) to authenticate requests.

 Users need to authenticate via bearer auth (e.g., for a cross-origin request), use `-H "Authorization: Bearer token`.

-Using Postman within the [thecrew-api-backend.postman_collection.json](thecrew-api-backend.postman_collection.json) Postman collections there's a **Get Token** request that you'll have to send in order to have a token to follow along with all requests to the API.

-After sending the **Get Token** request, within the body response copy the giant sequence of characters from the key `access_token` and update the value of the `token` [environment variable](https://learning.postman.com/docs/sending-requests/variables/) created in Postman.

-Now you have 10 hours to send requests to the API until it gets expired, then you'll need to request another token.

 ### Errors